serjilyashenko/ember-pagination-addon/README.md

  }}
 ```

-* And you must throw action throw action 'setPage' throw all components between controller and component with pagination.
+* And you must throw 'setPage' action through all components between controller and component with pagination.

 * Extend target route and controller using `PaginationRouteMixin` and `PginationRouteMixin` respectively.
 ```js